ED-IP/Milestone-2-Project/README.md

 As guest of the website:
 - I want to know what the city can offer for a holiday visit
 - I want some ideas to start planing a possible visit
-- I want some recomendations of places to google
+- I want some recommendations of places to visit
 - I want be able to ask for information to an official source
-- i want that the information displayes is presented clear and not in a confusing way
+- i want that the information displayed is presented clear and not in a confusing way

 ## Features